-Following the policy panel, this academic panel addresses the question in the title by having three researchers from the global South present their own research papers directly related to the conference theme.
+This academic panel addresses the question in the title by having three researchers from the global south present their own research papers directly related to the conference theme.

 • Abebe Shimeles, PhD Economics, Acting Director, Development Research Department, African Development Bank